StarCat8/Star_Abundances/README.md

 *as for the spectrum folder while all the main features of spectrum programs the codes are untouched a little bit of them was rewritten mostly, if not solely, to manage the input and the outputs in an automatic fashion.
 Aside from abundance.c and spectrum.c (which now have their own parameter file to handle inputs) also spaux.c had minor modification, namely the ggets() function.
 So while you could download the original spectrum files and them make your own minor changes, it is way easier for you to just grab the properly modified files from here.

 If everything is set up and installed you open your jupyter notebook and open sbundance.

 - Before running any cells you should set your computer's paths in the first cell.
 From path_to_pythonEnv=... to path_to_spectrum=... you should enter the paths present on YOUR machine.
 The names should be self explanatory, there are also comments in the notebook to help ;).
 - Run the first cell which contains all the basic functions needed.
 - Run the third block (for the second block look below at PERFORMING A CONTINUOUS SEARCH***)

  The third block defines a Stella class.
 This eats a fits file (equipped with a spectrum) and create a Stella object containing a variety of useful info and functions.
 When a star=Stella('file.fit') is defined a folder in the output directory is created with the name of the star contained in the fits file.
 You have the basic atmospherical parameters as star.t_eff, star.logg, star.metal, star.v_m.
 As of today (23/12/24) the code is meant to use HARPS-N fits data, this means that you may need to adjust some functions in order to account for different headers name in different fits file (e.g. for the HARPS-N fits the name of the star is under the header "HIERARCH TNG OBS TARG NAME" and is not always like that).

  HARPS-N automatically provide a radial velocity estimate, which is automatically loaded in the star.v_r position, which you can set manually anyway.
 Available methods are:

-.spectrum() - this display the spectral data contained in the fits file .dopcor() - this corrects for doppler shift, using the value of star.v_r .creaModel() - creates an interpolated atmosphere via pykmod and sets up param file for abundance .synth_creaModel() - creates an interpolated atmosphere via pykmod and sets up param file for spectrum, create the stdatom.dat file, which contains the chemical composition of the star.
+.spectrum() - this display the spectral data contained in the fits file

+.dopcor() - this corrects for doppler shift, using the value of star.v_r

+.creaModel() - creates an interpolated atmosphere via pykmod and sets up param file for abundance

+.synth_creaModel() - creates an interpolated atmosphere via pykmod and sets up param file for spectrum, create the stdatom.dat file, which contains the chemical composition of the star.

 .searchParam2() - this method start the atmospherical parameter search.
 It decomposes the search in 4 searches managed contemporarely with parallel subprocessing, hence it requires at least 4 cores to be ran. .searchParam() and .searchParam1() follows similar philosphy but for 1 and 2 cores respectively, but as of today (23/12/24) the .searchParam2() is the most refined, and 4 cores cpus are pretty much ubiquitous.

 .normalize_spectrum() - this method normalizes the spectrum.
 In order to do so the following algorithm was applied.
 Divide the full spectrum in chunks of N_avepoint, say 500 points.
 The continuum should in principle be around the maximum value of the flux, hence discarding the absorption lines.
 This was done by iteratively setting all values of intensity below a threshold (given by the intensity average in the chunk) to the value of the threshold itself.
 In order to account for upward spikes (eg cosmic rays) values significantly above the average are also discarded.
 This leaves with value fluctuating around the continuum.
 Of these points the max are chosen, and then averaged with a moving averaging window of customizable dimension (default is 15).
 Eventually the point are slightly shifted down by a value comparable to half of the variance.
 This fairly normalizes the spectrum, namely peaks and troughs are excluded by the averaging, but surely more work is needed

 .synth() - this method create a syntetic spectrum.
 It accepts a plethora of arguments, from initial to final wavelenght, to the integration step, which cpu to use, which value of vsini to use to rotationally broaden the lines.
 All the elements from H to U can be changed (make sure to set their abundances according to the prescription reported in the spectrum documentation, i.e. the metal abundances scales with the [M/H] value).
 The defaul values are solar abundances.
 To set an abundance just pass the element as an argument with its abundance, eg star.synth(..., Na=-5.32, ...).
 This method produces a synthetic spectrum saved in the star.folder directory (ie the "path_to_output + star.nome" folder) with .synstar extension.
 If "broad" is also a suffix the spectrum was broadened with avsini.

 .avsini() - this method just calls the avsini code in spectrum to broaden the lines to account for rotational effects.

 .stampaStella() - this method prints neatly the results from the searchParam(), printing the atmospheric parameters and the uncertainties of the results in a text file.

 *** More on .searchParam2() ***
  To give a brief sense on how the search is carried out.
 The search is done via the equivalent width method.
 This is considered enforced if some functions are 0.
 The function employed are 4, and all of them are dependant on X = (T, logg, [M/H], vturb).
 They are s(X), F(X), Y(X), S(X).
 The s(X) gives the slope of the potential energy balance, F(X) is the discrepancy of iron abundance as derived from FeI and FeII lines, Y(X) is a consistency check as the [M/H] is assumed to be given by [Fe/H], so it is the difference between these two values, S(X) is the slope of iron abundance against EWR, where EWR is the reduced equivalent width.
 If these 4 functions are 0 all at once the we found the correct X!
 This is no easy feat as it's impossible to set these exactly to 0.
 In order to find the best values I devised a metric, M, which maps these four functions in a single real value to discern between atmospheres.
 This value is 0 iff all the functions are 0.
 The atmosphere to evaluate are chosen as follows.
  We start with 4 random seed distributed in four different region of the parameter space (and chosen to be as physical as possible, eg to high temp corresponds higher logg), these creates 4 different atmospheres (step 0 atmospheres).
 Then sbundance create the step 1 atmospheres, which updates the atmospherical parameters (X) according to a previously calibrated matrix.
 From the 2nd step on the atmospherical parameters are updated according to a matrix created during runtime which is basically the Jacobian the funcions s, F, Y, S expressed as a Ist order taylor expansion in the X variable.
 Inverting the matrix gives the new X that would set s, F, Y, S to 0 if the I order was exact (but it's not and it is an iterative process anyway).
-If more than 4 cores are given (I usually run this on a 12 core cpu) 2 more atmosphere per seed are computed, and this are randomly distributed in a 4d sphere around the new X updated via the matrix, with a radius varying according to the distance from the previous atmosphere (ie if the guessed temperature is changed by 50K from the previous one, a radius of 25K is applied).
+If more than 4 cores are given (I usually run this on a 12 cores cpu) 2 more atmospheres per seed are computed, and these are randomly distributed in a 4d sphere around the new X updated via the matrix, with a radius varying according to the distance from the previous atmosphere (ie if the guessed temperature is changed by 50K from the previous one, a radius of 25K is applied).
 Iterating this process has shown to consistently reduce the value of M and that usually two, and at least one, search branches end up in the global minimum.
 The metric M is devised as such that when it gets around the value of 1 we can be pretty sure to be in the neighborhood of the global minimum, and when below 0.1-0.05 X is as close to X_true as one can reasonably hope (ie, the change in effective temperature would be less than 1K, in logg less than 0.01 dex as well for [M/H] and in vturb < 0.01).
 Actually the vturb direction in parameter space could be probably dropped off and just use an analytical formula for it as the Mashonkina one.
  This method also allows the user to insert the contribution of NLTE effects.
 This comes with some caveats.
 The biggest of them is how trustworthy the correction I used are (Amarsi 2016 corrections).
 These one now implemented are computed on a grids with pretty wide meshes, and also the parameter space sbundance is meant to probe is not entirely superimposed to the grid.
 I extended the grid to continuum values via a first order interpolation, but I'm not entirely sure of the results.
 Anyway one can easily turn on or off the NLTE corrections via the flag NLTE (=0 for LTE and =1 for NLTE).
  Incoming changes in .searchParam2():

 It is probably more sensible to drop the random search part until we can be sure we're near the global minimum.
 This way one can allow for more seeds, say, 12 seeds to run separately and only when one gets comfortably close to the global minimum (ie M<1/0.5) redirect all the cores to a random-ish search in the global minimum neighborhood.
 This would help in avoiding getting stuck in local minima.

 ///OLD VERSIONS